gasparka/thesis/docs/vhdl_extensions.rst

 VHDL as intermediate language
 =============================

+This chapter is a fair bit more techincal and requires some knowledge of VHDL and hardware synthesis.

 This chapter develops synthesizable object-oriented (OOP) programming model for VHDL.
 The main motivation is to use it as an intermediate language for High-Level synthesis of hardware.